ItharDev/RPG-Viewer-Client/README.md

       There is currently a known bug, where you have to click this button at least twice to update the color picker's color

     ![image](https://user-images.githubusercontent.com/70658690/214690354-349a14ad-f42e-4e89-bff9-0e1d26532054.png)
-    * Select possible conditions for this token.
-Conditions will be visible as small icons at the top of the token
+    * Select possible conditions for this Token.
+Conditions will be visible as small icons at the top of the Token

   * To save changes, click `Save`
   * To discard changes, click `Close`